-The application should enforce use of CITES recommended code lists for permits as specified in Resolutions Conf.
-12.3 (Rev. CoP 17).
+The application should enforce use of CITES recommended code lists for Permits as specified in Resolutions Conf.
+12.3.
 The application could also interface with the CITES Species+ Application Programming Interface (API).
-The Species+ API allows automated updates of the national eCITES system with the latest CITES information on CITES taxonomy, including scientific names and common names of species.
+The Species+ API allows automated updated of the national eCITES system with latest CITES information on CITES taxonomy including scientific names and common names of species.
 This ensures that standard nomenclatures adopted by the Conference of the Parties to indicate the names of species are used in the permit request.